volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 * Too many elements are hashed under the same key

-  Looking inside of the key can take **O(n)** time, but it's very rare situation if you choose a good Hash Function.
+  Searching within the key can take **O(n)** time, but this is a very rare situation if you choose a good Hash Function.
-* The Hash Table has to resize due to exceeding the Load Factor
+* The size of Hash Table must to be reduced due to exceeding the Load Factor

-  However, it can most happen after **n/2** operations, which are all assumed **O(1)**.
+  However, this can happen most often after **n/2** operations, all of which are assumed to be **O(1)**.

 ## Hash Table In JavaScript

-We just figured out that Hash Table stores the data exactly the same way Object in JavaScript does.
+We just found out that Hash Table stores data just like Object does in JavaScript.

-And that's correct, Objects are an example of implemented Hash Table, because they allow to associate the string key with a value:
+And that's right, Objects are an example of implemented Hash Table, because they allow you to associate the string key with a value:

 ```javascript
 const phoneNumbers = {